Soojin-Lee0819/Computational-Artwork/midtermProject/journal.md

 ![alt-text](Images/19Feb2021timer.gif)

 ## Feb20.2021

 I haven't made much progress today.
 Instead, I edited journals and redesigned background for the gamepage.
 I wanted to give an experience of players to feel like they are playing this game at a cozy cafe.
-Therefore, I changed the backgorund of the gamepage to an image of antique LP cafe.
+Therefore, I changed the backgorund of the gamepage to an image of an antique LP cafe.

+I manipulated the image transparency and set the background black to make the image become darker.

 ## Feb21.2021

-Progress
+### Progress

+**Add Start Button**

-1. Added Button to start the game.
+-  Added Button to start the game.

    ```
    void mouseClicked() {
      if (mouseX >  650 && mouseX<  750 &&